J-zin/DHIM/README.md

 # DHIM

 The Pytorch implementation of paper "Refining BERT Embeddings for Document Hashing via Mutual Information Maximization" (EMNLP 2021).
-The code of baselines is available at [https://github.com/J-zin/Semantic-Hashing-Models](https://github.com/J-zin/Semantic-Hashing-Models).
+The code of baselines is available at [this link](https://github.com/J-zin/Semantic-Hashing-Models).

 ### Main Dependencies